Deep Unfolding Network with Spatial Alignment for multi-modal MRI reconstruction: Discussion

 \subsubsection{Effect of number of stages}

-To demonstrate how the number of stages \(k\) affects the reconstruction performance, we carry out a quantitative comparison of DUN-SA under different numbers of stages on the fastMRI dataset for 4x and 8x acceleration under equispaced and random subsampling masks.
-Fig. \ref{fig7} shows the mean SSIM and PSNR values for stages ranging from 1 to 16.
-We observed that as the number of stages increases, the quality of reconstruction improves across all settings.
-However, when \(k=12\), further increasing the stages leads to only subtle improvements in reconstruction performance.
+To demonstrate how the number of stages \(k\) affects the reconstruction performance, we carry out a quantitative comparison of DUN-SA under different numbers of stages on four datasets mentioned for $4\times$ and $8\times$ acceleration under equispaced and random subsampling masks.
+Fig. \ref{fig12} shows the mean SSIM and PSNR values for stages ranging from 1 to 16.
+We observe that from the first iteration to the twelfth iteration, the two metrics show a obviously progressive improvement.
+From the thirteenth iteration, the improvements in the two metrics became subtle or began to show a downward trend.
 Taking both performance and model complexity into consideration, we chose the model with \(k=12\).